KeeslingB/madlibs-gpt/README.md

 Create your own madlibs and save them with our App!

 ## How to use
 Upon first arrival of site youll be greeted with our animated logo and blob!
-Accompanied by Story examples where you can then view and add comments if you are Signed in ,You'll notice on the upper left youll see Home / Create Page / Login tabs that will redirect you to the corresponding pages.
+Accompanied by Story examples where you can then view and add comments if you are Signed in ,You'll notice on the upper left youll see Home / Create Page / Login tabs that will redirect you to the corresponding pages.changes

 ## Credits